MomchilJambazov/pokedex/README.md

 - add error boundaries to critical components, improve error handling and error states
 - add unit tests and improve on test coverage
 - use aliases instead of relative paths in imports
 - add precommit and integrate linting and test suite as part of the CI/CD pipeline
+- fix dependency security vulnerabilities, possibly add Snyk

 ## Running & Debugging the application for the first time
 1. Clone repo: